phoebewang/copyright/README.md

     $ make test

 ## FAQ
 Q1.
-How can you keep multiple licenses in a file?
+How can you keep multiple licenses in a file?<br>
 A1.
 One strategy is to create a custom templates file that has all the licenses merged into one key/value pair, and then process your specific list of files.

 ## License